litestar-org/.github/CONTRIBUTING.md

 # Contribution guide

-> This applies to all Starlite repositories, unless otherwise noted in a specific repository.
+> This applies to all Litestar repositories, unless otherwise noted in a specific repository.
 >
 > This is a very generalized contribution guide.
 Information below may not apply to all repositories.